Kingwl/proposal-string-trim-characters/README.md

 console.log(str.substr(start, end - start + 1)) // abc
 ```

 As you can see.
-For the both solution, there's no idea about what does it doing when you see it, You have to pay attention on it to understand it.
+For these both solutions, there's no idea about what does it doing when you see it, You have to pay attention on it to understand it.

 And for the regex version, there's might also performance issue as [TypeScript's implementations](https://github.com/microsoft/TypeScript/blob/main/src/compiler/core.ts#L2330-L2344): [jsbench](https://jsbench.me/gjkoxld4au/1).